Hemp Jewelry Basics

 This page covers these hemp jewelry basics:

-Hemp Twine Sizing: Lb. test what?
+Hemp Twine Sizes: What does Lb. test mean??

 Other Materials for Knotting : Here are some alternatives to hemp that you can use with my hemp jewelry patterns.